ndf-zz/asfv1/README.md

 	parse error: Delay exhausted: requested 255 exceeds 254 available on line ...

-Since the caret charater '^' is an operator in expressions for the bitwise XOR operation, expressions which reference a delay may need to be explicitly parenthesised if used with '^':
+The caret charater '^' is also used as an operator in expressions for bitwise XOR, so expressions which reference a delay may need to be explicitly parenthesised if used with '^':

 		or	delay^0xffff	; parse error - delay label takes caret